 Good Answer Example:

-“I have five years of experience in social media marketing, working with e-commerce and SaaS brands.
-At my last job, I managed content and ads for Instagram, Facebook, and LinkedIn.
-I helped increase engagement by 45% in six months and grew the follower base from 10K to 25K.
-I also ran a successful social media campaign that increased website traffic by 30%.”
+“I have five years of experience in social media marketing with e-commerce and SaaS brands, managing content and ads for Instagram, Facebook, and LinkedIn.
+My work increased engagement by 45% in six months, grew followers from 10K to 25K, and created a campaign that increased website traffic by 30%.”

-“I just post cool stuff and hope it works.” – A good social media manager should track social media goals and explain how their work impacts business growth.
+“I just post cool stuff and hope it works.” – Social media managers should track social media goals and explain how their work impacts business growth.

 2. Which social media platforms have you managed, and for what industries?